whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/15-the-relationship-between-page-quality-and-needs-met.md

-# The Relationship between E‑A‑T and Needs Met
+# The Relationship between Page Quality and Needs Met

 The Needs Met rating is based on _both_ the query and the result.
 You must carefully think about the query and user intent when assigning a Needs Met rating.

 ![](../images/needs-met-na.jpg)

-The E‑A‑T rating slider does _not_ depend on the query.
-Do not think about the query when assigning a E‑A‑T rating to the LP.
+The Page Quality rating slider does _not_ depend on the query.
+Do not think about the query when assigning a Page Quality rating to the LP.

 ![](../images/eat-na.jpg)

-Some results don't have a E‑A‑T slider.
-If a result block has no E‑A‑T rating slider, you do not have to give a E‑A‑T rating.
-If there is a E‑A‑T slider, please assign a E‑A‑T rating based on the landing page.
-If you are unable to evaluate the E‑A‑T rating of a **Foreign Language** or **Did Not Load** result, you should assign a **Medium** rating.
+Some results don't have a Page Quality slider.
+If a result block has no Page Quality rating slider, you do not have to give a Page Quality rating.
+If there is a Page Quality slider, please assign a Page Quality rating based on the landing page.

+If you are unable to evaluate the Page Quality rating of a **Foreign Language** or **Did Not Load** result, you should assign a **Medium** rating.

-Here is some guidance about assigning Needs Met and E‑A‑T ratings:
+Here is some guidance about assigning Needs Met and Page Quality ratings:

-- Useless results should always be rated **FailsM**, even if the landing page has a high E‑A‑T rating.
+- Useless results should always be rated **FailsM**, even if the landing page has a high Page Quality rating.
 Useless is useless.

-- On-topic, helpful, but low E‑A‑T results should get lower Needs Met ratings than on-topic, helpful, and high E‑A‑T results.
-The Needs Met scale encompasses all aspects of "helpfulness," and many users find low E‑A‑T results less helpful than high E‑A‑T results.
+- On-topic, helpful, but low Page Quality results should get lower Needs Met ratings than on-topic, helpful, and high Page Quality results.
+The Needs Met scale encompasses all aspects of "helpfulness," and many users find low Page Quality results less helpful than high Page Quality results.
 Your ratings should reflect this.

 - The **HM** rating should be given to helpful, high Page Quality pages that are a good fit for the query.
 The **HM** rating may also be used for results that are very helpful, medium quality, and have other very desirable characteristics, such as very recent information.